Wolverton railway works: Listed structures

 The original bridge, Bridge no. 171C, across the Grand Union canal was built in 1834-5 (chief engineer, Robert Stephenson) and is a grade II* listed building.
 The bridge is composed of numerous cast iron girders, many made by the Butterley Company Iron works.
 It is a rare survival since most similar bridges were removed at the end of the Victorian era.
-The more imposing Wolverton viaduct to the north of the old station yard is one of the most impressive viaducts on the line, and was built in 1838 across the River Ouse valley.
+The more imposing Wolverton Viaduct to the north of the old station yard is one of the most impressive viaducts on the line, and was built in 1838 across the River Ouse valley.
 There were many problems encountered during construction, especially landslips on the adjacent embankment.
-They can still be seen just south of the viaduct and were portrayed by John Cooke Bourne in his description of the railway published just after it had opened..
+They can still be seen just south of the viaduct and were portrayed by John Cooke Bourne in his description of the railway published just after it had opened.

-Archives and artefacts

-A variety of archival material and artefacts from the Works is stored at the nearby Milton Keynes Museum.